-I’m a freelance journalist currently based in the UK, writing and editing for national and international publications with a focus on women and international affairs.
+I’m a journalist currently based in the UK, writing and editing for national and international publications with a focus on women and international affairs.

 As an editor, I’ve worked on investigations into UN agencies, sexual misconduct and more.
-Many of these stories have been used in parliamentary briefings and reports, particularly around foreign policy and abuse in the aid sector.
+Many of these stories have been used in parliamentary briefings and reports, particularly around foreign policy and abuses in the aid sector.

 I often speak on TV and radio, including LBC, BBC and London Live and have moderated panel debates hosted by the United Nations, the European Commission and Facebook.